 The Graduate Certificate in Latin American Studies, established in 2012, offers you the opportunity to expand your level of academic inquiry while at Princeton.
 By situating yourself within an engaged community of Latin American scholars, and participating in special seminars that take a deep-dive into the region, new insights and opportunities emerge.
 Moreover, you are able to partner closely with faculty known the world over for their contributions as you begin to make your own voice heard.

 A Formal Credential

 The graduate certificate is designed to allow students who are taking seminars in the program, working closely with our faculty, and writing dissertations on a Latin American topic to receive a formal credential in the field.
 Many such students prepare a generals field in Latin America, but that is not a requirement for the certificate.
 Upon fulfilling all of the requirements, a student will receive a certificate from the Program in Latin American Studies and is entitled to list the credential on his or her curriculum vitae.
 The certificate does not appear on a student's official transcript.

 The director of the Program in Latin American Studies oversees the graduate certificate program.

 Note: Students cannot be admitted to Princeton University through the Latin American Studies graduate certificate program since it is not a degree program.

-- Language: Fluency in Spanish, Portuguese, or French (for students working on the Caribbean).
+- Language: Advanced proficiency in Spanish, Portuguese, or French (for students working on the Caribbean).
 Students can satisfy this requirement by completing a course taught in Spanish, Portuguese, or French, or taking a placement test at the relevant department or language program.
 Proficiency in an Indigenous language can also be used to fulfill the language requirement.